Frequently Asked Questions

-You can download the simulators from the respective SDK download page or visit the Simulator page.
+You can download a BlackBerry 10 Device Simulator from the respective SDK download page or see BlackBerry 10 Device Simulator.

 The BlackBerry 10 Dev Alpha prototype device is being made available to developers so they can begin testing their BlackBerry 10 apps on a physical device.
 The device includes:

 Future BlackBerry 10 devices will have different screen sizes.
 For more information, see the UI guidelines.

 The BlackBerry 10 Dev Alpha devices uses a micro SIM.
 For information on inserting the SIM, refer to the Start Here booklet included with the device.

 What is the latest version of the OS for the BlackBerry 10 Dev Alpha device?